kevinndungu-source/Amazon_EMR_Serverless_Demonstration/README.md

 •	Run SQL queries in Amazon Athena to analyze the processed data and derive insights.

 # Additional Resources
-•	For detailed documentation and insights, refer to the project documentation document.
+a.
+For detailed documentation and insights, refer to this project's documentation document link.
-•	To replicate the project or explore the code, refer to this GitHub repository.
+b.
+To replicate the project or explore the code, refer to this GitHub repository.

 # Credits
 This project was inspired by the AWS Skillbuilder EMR Demo project.